codesandbox/sandpack-bundler/README.md

 ## Getting started

 1. Run `yarn` to install dependencies.
-2. Run `yarn start` to start the development server
+2. Run `yarn dev` to start the development server
 3. Set the `bundlerURL` of sandpack-react to `http://localhost:1234/` to see it in action.

 ## Using the deployed version